 - Lack of motivation and energy

-The Dangers of Sleep Apnea
+The Importance of Quality Sleep

 Quality sleep plays a vital role in the way your body functions.
-Without it, your brain is unable to properly regulate hormones and file your memories from the day.
+Without it, your brain is unable to properly regulate hormones and efficiently file your memories from the day.
 Sleep apnea can also lead to weight gain, which can increase the severity of the disorder.

 - Cognitive dysfunction – Chronic disruptions in sleep deprive the mind and body of an essential resting phase.
 Sleep apnea can lead to problems such as excessive daytime sleepiness, fatigue, and brain fog.
 It’s been shown to increase the risk of cognitive decline related to Alzheimer’s disease.